 Keep expectations realistic

 With the easy-money mortgage plans that were available, buying a home outside of one’s income level wasn’t a problem.
 But when it sounds too good to be true, it probably is.
 Keep expectations in check, including your sales projections.
-If you’re not sure of the potential returns of your marketing strategy, be conservative until you can test a few techniques.
+If you’re not sure of the potential returns of your marketing strategy, be conservative until you can test a few tactics.

 Don’t think you can time the market